Entertainment Branding. A New Concept.

-Movie Theaters battle for share of entertainment dollars
+Entertainment Branding.
+Theaters battle for share of dollars

-Although this was written in 2007 (think of the technology innovations that have happened in just that time), it still remains a case study in how movie theaters can better navigate the myriad of entertainment choices we now have and is a case study in entertainment branding.
+Although this article about Entertainment Branding was written in 2007 (think of the technology innovations that have happened in just that time).
+It still remains a case study in how movie theaters can better navigate the myriad of entertainment choices.
+Choices we now have and is a case study in entertainment branding.

 Stephenson is right.
 Movie attendance has basically flattened out.
 It is a result of failed entertainment branding.
 It increased less than 1 percent in 2007 after years of declining attendance even as the number of movies made increased.
 Simply put, there is no new revenue coming in.
 The threats are even larger today, even though many theater owners may feel they have been down this road before.

 The introduction of television on the 50s and VHS in the 80s also posed threats but theaters came out of it fine.
 Today, however, the biggest threat to an individual movie theater is not the multiplex down the road.

 The main competition is the consumers’ option to simply fire-up the Blu-Ray DVD on their high def, big screen television or download movies on their iPod or computer.
 (UPDATE: The options are even larger now with streaming video.)
 It is a real challenge in entertainment branding.

 The slowly evolving reaction to all that is to increase and vary the content in what is basically a content-driven business.
 It has been successful in its limited use.
 The Ziegfeld Theater in New York reported a quick sellout when it showed a live broadcast of a New York Mets game, complete with a live organist and team mascot.

 There is another opportunity here, though, beyond finding new revenues.
 These new possibilities (real entertainment branding) are only a first step for an individual theater or theater chain that can brand itself as a direct reflection of its customers.